-6.1 Location of club licence premises by reference to broad areas
+6.2 Location of club licence premises by reference to broad areas

-6.1.1 New club licence premises in respect of a sports or social club being licensed for the first time should be located at or in close proximity to the sports grounds or other facilities used by the club, if relevant.

-6.1.2 New club licence premises in respect of a chartered club such as an RSA, Workingmen's, Cosmopolitan or similar type of club, being licensed for the first time shall be limited to:

-- i. areas zoned under the Waikato District Plan to allow commercial activities as permitted activities; or - ii. locations authorised by resource consent.
+- 6.21.1 New club licence premises in respect of a sports or social club being licensed for the first time should be located at or in close proximity to the sports grounds or other facilities used by the club, if relevant. - 6.21.2 New club licence premises in respect of a chartered club such as an RSA, Workingmen's, Cosmopolitan or similar type of club, being licensed for the first time shall be limited to: - i. areas zoned under the Waikato District Plan to allow commercial activities as permitted activities; or - ii. locations authorised by resource consent.

-6.2 Location of club licence premises by reference to proximity to premises of a particular kind(s)
+6.3-2 Location of club licence premises by reference to proximity to premises of a particular kind(s)-or kinds

-6.2.1 The DLC or ARLA shall have regard to the proximity of any proposed new club premises being licensed for the first time to any other existing premises when considering a new licence application.
+6.32.1 The District Licensing Committee DLC or Alcohol Regulatory and Licensing Authority ARLA shall have regard to the proximity of any proposed new club premises being licensed for the first time to any other existing premises when considering a new licence application.

-6.3 Location of club licence premises by reference to proximity to facilities of a particular kind(s)
+6.4-3 Location of club licence premises by reference to proximity to facilities of a particular kind(s) or kinds

-6.3.1 The DLC or ARLA shall have regard to the proximity of any proposed new club premises being licensed for the first time to any school, early childcare facility, library, place of worship, public park or residential area.
+6.43.1 The District Licensing Committee DLC or Alcohol Regulatory and Licensing Authority ARLA shall have regard to the proximity of any proposed new club premises being licensed for the first time to any school, early childcare facility, library, place of worship, public park or residential area.

-6.4 Further issuing of club licences in the district
+6.54 Further issuing of club licences in the district

-6.4.1 This policy does not limit the number of club licence premises in the Waikato district or restrict the issue of new licences, provided the other policy criteria are met.
+6.54.1 This policy does not limit the number of club licence premises in the Waikato district or restrict the issue of new licences, provided the other policy criteria are met.

-6.5 Maximum trading hours for club licences
+6.6-5 Maximum trading hours for club licences

-6.5.1 The DLC or ARLA shall have regard to the days and hours of operation and the type of activities undertaken by the club, in setting club hours.

-6.5.2 Subject to clause 6.5.3, the following maximum trading hours apply to all club licences in the Waikato district - Monday to Sunday 9.00am to 1.00pm the following day.

-6.5.3 Returned Services Associations affiliated with the Royal New Zealand Returned Services Association and other club-licensed premises of a similar nature that are involved with ANZAC Day commemorations/civic services shall be permitted to trade from 5.00am on ANZAC Day.
+- 6.65.1 The District Licensing Committee DLC or Alcohol Regulatory and Licensing Authority ARLA shall have regard to the days and hours of operation and the type of activities undertaken by the club, in setting club hours. - 6.65.2 Subject to clause 6.65.3, the following maximum trading hours apply to all club licences in the Waikato district Monday to Sunday 9.00am to 1.00pm the following day. - 6.65.3 Returned Services Associations affiliated with the Royal New Zealand Returned Services Association and other club-licensed premises of a similar nature that are involved with ANZAC Day commemorations/civic services shall be permitted to trade from 5.00am on ANZAC Day.

-6.6 One way door restrictions
+6.7-6 One way door restrictions

-6.6.1 A one-way door restriction may be applied to any licence at the time of its issue or renewal when the closing time is later than midnight if the DLC or ARLA believe this is warranted.
+6.76.1 A one-way door restriction may be applied to any licence at the time of its issue or renewal when the closing time is later than midnight if the District Licensing Committee DLC or Alcohol Regulatory and Licensing Authority ARLA believe this is warranted.
 The restriction shall apply after midnight.

-6.7 Discretionary conditions of club licences
+6.78 Discretionary conditions of club licences

-6.7.1 In accordance with sections 110(1) and 117 of the Act, the DLC or ARLA may impose discretionary conditions (in addition to those required by section 110(2)) on any licence or renewed licence.
+6.87.1 In accordance with sections 110(1) and 117 of the Act, the District Licensing Committee DLC or Alcohol Regulatory and Licensing Authority ARLA may impose discretionary conditions (in addition to those required by section 110(2)) on any licence or renewed licence.
 These may include conditions related to the following, or any other reasonable condition: